IanFletcher1Spatial/strigo-lab-exercises/view-data/exercise.md

 2. Inspect the Construction Projects and Food Vendors

-Ctrl-click (or Cmd on a Mac) the caches on "road-ahead-upcoming-projects" and "CSV".
+Ctrl-click (or Cmd on a Mac) the caches on "road-ahead-upcoming-projects" and the reader feature type we just looked at in the Navigator, the food vendors "CSV."
 You will see the location of the construction projects and food vendors appear on a map in the Visual Preview window.

-You can zoom in to see their general locations using your mouse wheel or the Zoom In tool in the Visual Preview Toolbar.
+You can zoom in to see their general locations using your mouse wheel or the Zoom In tool in the Visual Preview > Graphics Toolbar (above the map).

 Click a feature to view its attributes in Table View.
 Change feature types in Table View by clicking the drop-down under Table.